-Google My Business / Google Business Profile, is an invaluable digital asset for your business; however, in order to best leverage its prime position in search, it’s crucial to keep up with its many features and fields available to you.
-Services and Products are two such elements of Google My Business that help with optimization and customer engagement.
+Google Business Profile (formerly known as Google My Business), is an invaluable digital asset for your business; however, in order to best leverage its prime position in search, it’s crucial to keep up with its many features and fields available to you.
+Services and Products are two such elements of the Google Business Profile that help with optimization and customer engagement.
 That’s why knowing what they are, when they are available, and when to use them is so important.

 What’s the Difference Between Products and Services?

-The Google My Business Products feature, which is available in most verticals, is designed with small to medium businesses in mind and allows you to showcase your products on page-one of Google, for free, within your Google Business Profile Knowledge Panel.
-(This feature is different from Google’s Local Inventory Ads.)
+The Google Business Profile Products feature, which is available in most verticals, is designed with small to medium businesses in mind and allows you to showcase your products on page-one of Google, for free, within your Google Business Profile Knowledge Panel.
+(This feature is different from Google’s Local Inventory Ads or VLAs.)

-Where do Products Show up on Google My Business?
+Where do Products Show up on My Google Business Profile?

 How Do I Add Products to My Google Business Profile?